BenchmarkXPRT/AIXPRT/OpenVINO/AIXPRT/Modules/Deep-Learning/workloads/commonsources/bin/src/benchmark_app/README.md

     -api "<sync/async>"       Optional.
 Enable Sync/Async API.
 Default value is "async".
     -niter "<integer>"        Optional.
 Number of iterations.
 If not specified, the number of iterations is calculated depending on a device.
     -nireq "<integer>"        Optional.
 Number of infer requests.
 Default value is determined automatically for a device.
-    -b "<integer>"            Optional.
-Batch size value.
+    -b "<integer>"            Optional. batch size value.
 If not specified, the batch size value is determined from Intermediate Representation.
     -stream_output            Optional.
 Print progress as a plain text.
 When specified, an interactive progress bar is replaced with a multiline output.
     -t                        Optional.
 Time in seconds to execute topology.
     -progress                 Optional.
 Show progress bar (can affect performance measurement).
 Default values is "false".